Are you trying to learn more about a power of attorney in Georgia?

 The authority in the financial power of attorney can be:

-A broad financial power of attorneys allows someone to make ANY financial decision for you.
+A broad financial power of attorneys allows someone to make decisions on ANY financial matter.

 A restrictive financial POA allows someone to make financial decisions in only certain areas of your life.

-Within the scope of the agreement, an agent can legally:
+Within the scope of the Georgia power of attorney form, an agent can legally:

-They are limited to the agreement that you create.
+LImited power of attorneys is limited to the POA form that you create.

 And they cannot do anything that’s not described in the financial power of attorney.